 designed facilities that allow them to manage their own affairs while sharing the costs of attendant care and home management.

 San Jose CityTeam provides hot meals, safe shelter, showers, and clean clothing to our area's homeless population as well as recovery programs for men and women seeking to transform their lives from addiction to freedom.
 This includes Heritage Home, which provides housing and services for homeless pregnant women and their newborns.

 Fully-licensed FREE community care clinics providing convenient, confidential and professional medical services including pregnancy tests, ultrasound exams, information, counseling and support for men and women making pregnancy related decisions, STD & STI education, and prenatal care as well as post-abortion and post-adoption assistance.

 Teen Challenge exists to provide successful recovery for men, women, teens, children, and families struggling with destructive, abusive, and addictive lifestyles through mentoring, education, training, and spiritual direction.

 The Refuge is a place of hope, help, and healing sponsored by the New Beginnings Church.
-WVPC prepares and serves a meal monthly for the program at Sunnyvale's Murphy Park Community Center.
+WVPC volunteers serve a meal and bring worship music monthly for the program at Sunnyvale's Murphy Park Community Center.